w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 Governance > Preimages and click on unnote button shown on the preimage you submitted.
 Similarly, to claim the decision deposit, navigate to Polkadot-JS UI > Governance > Referenda and scroll down to the end of the page to click on the referenda with the decision depoit and claim it.

+## Requesting Tips from the Treasury

+To request a tip funded by the treasury you can follow the above steps for [creating a treasury proposal](#creating-a-treasury-proposal) but instead of submitting the proposal to the `32 / Small Spender` track you will need to submit it to the `30 / Small Tipper` or `31 / Big Tipper` tracks depending on the number of tokens to be requested.

+Briefly, you will need to:

+- Create a preimage using the `treasury.Spend` extrinsic and specifying the number of tokens and the beneficiary of the tip, and
+- Submit a proposal to the right track (i.e. `30` or `31`) using the preimage hash.

+## Propose a Bounty